jtran1412/Credit-Risk-Classification/README.md

 ## Summary

-The 2nd model performed best.
+The first model performed best.
 This is because what we want is to minimize false positives for high-risk predictions, meaning we want a high precision for 1.
-0.85 > 0.84, so model 2 is better.
+0.85 > 0.84, so model 1 is better.